License Plates

 Maryland license plates identify your vehicle and show that it is properly registered with the Maryland Motor Vehicle Administration (MVA).

-- When you transfer plates from another vehicle you own
+- Transfer plates from another vehicle you own

 Most plates are issued during an in-person or online registration transaction.